Kent County Cricket Club: A single county club: 1870–1914

-This Kent side was the first since the 1840s to enjoy a period of real success, winning the County Championship four times in the years between 1906 and 1914.
+This Kent team was the first since the 1840s to enjoy a period of real success, winning the County Championship four times in the years between 1906 and 1914.
 The first title, in 1906, came under the captaincy of Cloudesley Marsham and was won on the last day of the season.
-Sides captained by Ted Dillon won three further Championships in 1909, 1910 and 1913 and the Kent XI was strong throughout the pre-war period.
-Blythe was the team's leading bowler throughout the period, taking over 100 wickets each season between 1902 and 1914, including 17 in one day against Northants in 1907.
+Teams captained by Ted Dillon won three further Championships in 1909, 1910, and 1913.
+The Kent XI was strong throughout the pre-war period.
+Blythe was the team's leading bowler throughout the period, taking over 100 wickets each season between 1902 and 1914, including seventeen in one day against Northamptonshire in 1907.